tasfik222/update_version_of_red_eye/README.md

 After end task the anticheat you need to restart your pc to use the anticheat again.

+How to use: Put the two EXE files in the same folder, then simply run the anti-cheat as administrator.
+You don’t need to do anything else.

 https://discord.gg/T94Ma5NxSb
 join the discord server to view all the detection